 It’s that time of year again, when the Christmas lights in San Antonio go up, and we search for the most illuminated areas.
 We rarely get snow here in San Antonio, but the festive decorations will be glowing none-the-less.
 Visit some of the popular areas around the Alamo City to see them in a different light.
-It only happens once per year and now is the time to make your plans.
+It only happens this time of year so make your plans before the season ends.

 Seeing the Christmas lights in San Antonio can be a wonderful experience.
 It’s also a dog friendly experience because most of the lighting is found outdoors.
 We have traveled through the city and into the Hill Country to find the brightest lights, and most unique displays.
 This guide will show you several areas inside San Antonio.
 It will also lead you as far as 80 miles north of the city to some smaller locations you may want to visit.